Taapat/enigma2-plugin-youtube/README.md

 YouTube
 =========
-Enigma2 plugin to manage your youtube account and wach videos
+Enigma2 plugin to manage your youtube account and watch videos

 Depends
 -------